excelsior-oss/excelsior-jet-maven-plugin/README.md

 *Note:* by default, the plugin automatically includes the optional components which the compiler detected as used when building the executable(s).

+##### Disk Footprint Reduction

+The 32-bit versions of Excelsior JET feature disk footprint reduction of Excelsior JET runtime when [Global Optimizer](#global-optimizer) is enabled via compressing rarely used Java SE API classes in the resulting package.

+To enable the Disk Footprint Reduction, add the following configuration parameter:

+`<diskFootprintReduction>`*disk-footprint-reduction-mode*`</diskFootprintReduction>`

+The available modes are:

+* `none` - disable compression
+* `medium` - use simple compression with minimum overhead at runtime on decompression
+* `high-memory` - Java SE API classes are compressed as a whole resulting into much better disk footprint reduction than medium compression.
+However if the compressed classes will be accessed at runtime the whole bundle must be decompressed to retrieve a necessary class. `high-memory` reduction mode decompresses the bundle into the heap (that can be garbage collected lately)
+* `high-disk` - the same as `high-memory` but on demand decompression occurs to the temp directory

 #### Java Runtime Slim-Down Configurations

 The 32-bit versions of Excelsior JET feature Java Runtime Slim-Down, a unique